 John O’Brian completed his Ph.D. in art history at Harvard under the supervision of T.J.
-Clark and joined University of British Columbia in 1987, where he is Professor and Faculty Associate of the Peter Wall Institute for Advanced Studies.
-He has published on modern art history and on theory and criticism, particularly on the institutionalization of modernism in North America, producing more than a dozen books and seventy articles.
-From 2008-2011, he was the Brenda & David McLean Chair in Canadian Studies.
-During his tenure, he explored the engagement of photography with the atomic era in Canada.
-The research formed part of a larger project on nuclear photography in North America and Japan, called “Camera Atomica,” which is being supported by a research grant from the Social Sciences and Research Council of Canada.
-“Camera Atomica” is also the name of an exhibition he is preparing for the Art Gallery of Ontario.
-A related book, Atomic Postcards: Radioactive Messages from the Cold War (Intellect Books), co-authored with Jeremy Borsos, was published in 2011.
+Clark and joined the University of British Columbia in 1987, where he is Professor of Art History and a Faculty Associate of the Peter Wall Institute for Advanced Studies.
+He has published primarily on modern art history, theory and criticism, and is the author or editor of eighteen books and more than sixty articles.
+His current research is on nuclear photography in North America and Japan.
+He recently organized two exhibitions, Camera Atomica and Strangelove’s Weegee, which were accompanied by published catalogues.
+A related book, Atomic Postcards: Radioactive Messages from the Cold War, co-authored with Jeremy Borsos, was published in 2011.

 Additional biography: Canadian Who’s Who